ATGP07/Face_mask_detection/README.md

 The dataset used to train the face-mask detection model taken from [here](https://github.com/prajnasb/observations/tree/master/experiements/data)

 This dataset contains 1376 images belonging to the 2 classes.
-The classes are:
 The classes are:
 - With mask(690)
 - Without mask(686)